 Don’t mix current-env and regular tox runs

 Tox caches the virtualenvs it creates, and doesn’t distinguish between regular virtualenvs and --current-env.
-Don’t mix tox --current-env or tox --print-deps-only runs and regular tox runs (without the flag).
+Don’t mix tox --current-env, tox --print-deps-to or tox --print-extras-to runs and regular tox runs (without the flags provided by this plugin).
 If you ever need to do this, use tox’s --recreate/-r flag to clear the cache.

-The plugin should abort with a meaningful error message if this is detected, but in some cases (such as running tox --current-env, uninstalling the plugin, and running tox), you will get undefined results (such as installing packages from PyPI into your current environment).
+The plugin should abort with a meaningful error message if this is detected, but in some corner cases (such as running tox --current-env, forcefully killing it before it finished, uninstalling the plugin, and running tox), you will get undefined results (such as installing packages from PyPI into your current environment).